slemire/slemire.github.io/_posts/2020-09-12-htb-writeup-travel.md

 Nmap done: 1 IP address (1 host up) scanned in 31.95 seconds
 ```

-We spotted 3 vhosts in the TLS certificate:
+We can see 3 vhosts in the TLS certificate:

 - www.travel.htb
 - blog.travel.htb
 - blog-dev.travel.htb

 ## 1st website - www.travel.htb

-There's nothing interesting on the main web page: it's just a static webpage with a non-functional susbcription form at the bottom of it.
+There's nothing interesting on the main web page: it's just a static webpage with a non-functional susbcription form at the bottom.
 The other vhosts we found when running the nmap scan are probably where we want to go look next.

 ![image-20200519201954045](/assets/images/htb-writeup-travel/image-20200519201954045.png)